AvishaiDotan/BenchmarkDotNet.AI/Docs/guides/getting-started.md

 using System.Threading.Tasks;
 using BenchmarkDotNet.Attributes;
 using BenchmarkDotNet.Running;
-using BenchmarkDotNet.AI;
-using BenchmarkDotNet.AI.Types;
+using BenchmarkDotNetWrapper.AI;
-using BenchmarkDotNet.AI.Types.BenchmarkDotNet.AI.Types;
+using BenchmarkDotNetWrapper.AI.Types;
-using LLM;
+using BenchmarkDotNetWrapper.AI.LlmEngines.OpenAI;

 namespace MyBenchmarkProject
 {